Clinics & Services

 6-8 week post natal/baby check (covid-19 update)

 To arrange your 6-8 week post natal maternal and baby check-up please contact reception on 441 4555.
-This should be arranged following your 6 week health visitor review.
+This can be arranged once you know the date of your Health Visitor's 6 week baby review at home.
 Initial assessment will be undertaken over the telephone, followed by a face to face examination of your baby.
-Please remember to bring your red book to this appointment.
+Please remember to bring your red book and white envelope with 6 week form enclosed to this appointment.

 This check should be completed before your baby is immunised at 8 weeks.